GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Introduction

-In this work we propose a novel TTA approach for LiDAR place recognition which we call \textit{GeoAdapt}, shown in Figure \ref{fig:overview}. \textit{GeoAdapt} formulates the task of pseudo-label generation for place recognition as a classification problem, introducing a novel auxiliary classification head which classifies pairs of point clouds as positively or negatively associated for the purpose of re-training.
-Specifically, the auxiliary classification head uses local feature matching to propose inlier correspondences between a pair of input point clouds, and estimates the confidence of these correspondences using the geometric consistency of the input point clouds as a prior.
+In this work, we propose a novel TTA approach for LiDAR place recognition which we call \textit{GeoAdapt}, shown in Figure \ref{fig:overview}. {\textit{GeoAdapt} formulates the task of pseudo-label generation for place recognition as a classification problem, introducing a novel auxiliary classification head which classifies pairs of point clouds as positively or negatively associated in a registration-free manner for re-training without access to the target ground-truth.} Specifically, the auxiliary classification head uses local feature matching to propose inlier correspondences between a pair of input point clouds and estimates the confidence of these correspondences using the geometric consistency of the input point clouds as a prior.
 We observe that positively associated point clouds are often geometrically consistent, while it is highly unlikely that the correspondences proposed for negatively associated point clouds will exhibit such geometrically consistent behaviour.
 By classifying the predicted confidence of our proposed inliers we significantly reduce the likelihood of noise in our generated pseudo-labels, resulting in reliable TTA without requiring any access to data or supervision from the source and target domains respectively.